quintel/documentation/README.markdown

 used to initialize the graph.
 Refinery is used as a gem by Atlas.

-Each repository has its own specific documentation in the README.md locatedin the root directory.
+Each repository has its own specific documentation in the README.md located in the root directory.